 Students read about the six common terms used to represent the powers of ten in the field of electronics and complete two matching exercises.

-In this learning activity you'll practice calculating the between the binary number system and the decimal number system.
+In this learning activity you'll review the hexadecimal numbering system.

 Students read how to determine the total impedance of a parallel circuit using complex numbers.
 The "J" term is used in the calculations.